UConn vs. Saint Mary's (CA) Predictions & Picks - NCAA Tournament Second Round

 UConn vs. Saint Mary's (CA) Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest features the UConn Huskies (26-8) and the Saint Mary's Gaels (27-7) matching up at MVP Arena in what should be a tight matchup, with a projected 69-68 victory for UConn according to our computer prediction.
-Game time is at 6:10 PM ET on March 19.
+Sunday's game that pits the Saint Mary's Gaels (27-7) against the UConn Huskies (26-8) at MVP Arena is expected to be a close matchup based on our computer prediction, which projects a final score of 70-68 in favor of Saint Mary's (CA).
+Tipoff is at 6:10 PM ET on March 19.

-According to our computer prediction, Saint Mary's (CA) is projected to cover the point spread (3.5) against UConn.
-The two sides are expected to exceed the 128.5 over/under.
+Based on our computer prediction, Saint Mary's (CA) should cover the point spread, which currently sits at 3.5.
+The two teams are projected to go over the 127.5 over/under.

 UConn vs. Saint Mary's (CA) Game Info & Odds